Here’s last year’s post for comparison:

 For improved meeting management productivity I use Microsoft FindTime.

 I use Visual Studio Code in which I do most of my PowerShell editing and publishing.
 The end result typically is my GitHub repository where you will find a range of scripts and other resources that I maintain regular.
 With Visual Studio Code I can edit publish and sync all my machines and my GitHub repository no matter where I am.
 Very handy.

 Here are also a few of the other items I use regularly that are not for business:

 Amazon Prime Video – only place to the latest The Grand Tour action.
 I also liked the Jack Ryan series and well as the Gymkana Files.

 NetFlix – Just added this recently and have found many great documentaries.

 XBox Live Gold – access to all the online Xbox goodness.

 Duolingo – language learning, Japanese and Italian at the moment

 Tinycards – language and facts learning via flashcards.
 Also handy for certification exams.

 So there you have it, the major software and services that I use regularly.
-I continue to search out additional software that will improve my productivity and I speak more about what I have changed in an upcoming article, so stay tuned.
+I continue to search out additional software that will improve my productivity.
 If you use something that you’ve found really handy, please let me know and I always keen to explore what works for others.